FrancisCrickInstitute/anabfem/README.md

-#anabfem (Finite element analysis of annular ablation experiments)
+# anabfem
 ### Alejandro Torres-Sanchez (The Francis Crick Institute)

 ![ScreenShot](doc/example.png?raw=true)

-This small python project provides tools for the analysis of annular ablation experiments using a finite element approach.
+This small python project provides tools for the *analysis of annular ablation experiments using a finite element approach*.

 It contains the packages: